Diary of a Chambermaid (1964 film): Plot

 In France in the late 1920s, Célestine, a stylish and attractive young chambermaid from Paris, arrives at a provincial estate and joins a household staff that includes a cook, a timid maid named Marianne, and Joseph, the groom, who spends his evenings writing nationalistic, anti-Semitic leaflets with a friend.
 Célestine was primarily hired to work for the elderly Monsieur Rabour, who insists on calling her Marie, which is the name he has used for all of his chambermaids, and likes to touch her leg while she reads to him and watch as she walks around wearing certain shoes.
 She seems happy enough to oblige him, however, and he defends Célestine from his daughter, Madame Monteil, when she breaks a lamp.

 Madame Monteil runs the household and is very particular about how things are done.
 She and her husband are not physically intimate due to her dyspareunia, a problem with which the local priest has not been helpful, and Monsieur Monteil copes by expending his energy hunting small game in the surrounding woods and pursuing any woman who is nearby, including the former chambermaid, though Célestine playfully manages to keep him at arm's length.
 Monsieur Monteil is also feuding with a neighbor, the retired Captain Mauger, who throws his garbage onto Rabour's property to get back at Monteil for hypocritically spreading rumors about his relationship with his own housekeeper, Rose.

 One day, Rabour is found dead in his bed, clutching the pair of boots he had most recently had Célestine wear for him.
 At around the same time, Joseph comes across Claire, a prepubescent peasant girl who often hangs around the kitchen at the estate, alone in the woods and rapes and kills her.
 The body is found six days later, shortly before Célestine is to board a train back to Paris, having quit her job.
-She immediately suspects Joseph is the murderer and, as she had grown close to Clair, decides to get her job back and try to collect evidence to implicate him.
+She immediately suspects Joseph is the murderer and, as she had grown close to Claire, decides to get her job back and try to collect evidence to implicate him.